writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **Service Token:** Your client applications use a Service Token to activate Rocket Lawyer UX components, enabling users to interact with features such as creating and signing legal documents.

+### **Identifiers**

+In this section, we provide definitions for terms related to Identifiers:

+- **templateId:** A unique identifier for a document template used to initialize an interview.
+It defines the legal document's structure, static content, and customization logic.

+**partnerEndUserId:** A unique identifier used within your system to represent the end user who interacts with the Rocket Lawyer platform.

+- **interviewId:** A unique identifier for a specific interview session, representing a legal document customization process based on the user’s responses.

+- **partyEmailAddress:** The end user's email address for document notifications.